ThomasMBury/ewstools/README.md

 ## Contribution

-If you would like to be a contributor, please make a pull request!
+If you would like to be a contributor, please fork the repository and make a pull request!
 If you run into issues with the software, you can post them on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues).